How to Make Sure All Your Computer Hardware is Compatible

 Your first decision is deciding what processor and motherboard you’ll be going with.
 These two components go hand in hand and are the deciding factor that determines compatibility for the rest of your build.

-You see, many of the other parts have broader compatibility than a processor-- or are less important-- so this factor often ends up being the driving force behind your whole build.
+Aside from size, many of the other parts have broader compatibility than a processor unless you are dealing with very old models, so this factor often ends up being the driving force behind your whole build.

 Generally, there are two main lines of processor you’ll be choosing between for a gaming PC: AMD’s Ryzen line and Intel’s Core line.